isc-projects/bind9/doc/dnssec-guide/validation.rst

                    R1AkUTV74bU=";
    };

-While this :any:`trust-anchors` statement and the one in the ``bind.keys`` file appear similar, the definition of the key in ``bind.keys`` has the ``initial-key`` modifier, whereas in the statement in the configuration file, that is replaced by ``static-key``.
+While this :any:`trust-anchors` statement looks similar to the built-in version above, the built-in key has the ``initial-key`` modifier, whereas in the statement in the configuration file, that is replaced by ``static-key``.
 There is an important difference between the two: a key defined with ``static-key`` is always trusted until it is deleted from the configuration file.
-With the ``initial-key`` modified, keys are only trusted once: for as long as it takes to load the managed key database and start the key maintenance process.
+With the ``initial-key`` modifier, keys are only trusted once: for as long as it takes to load the managed key database and start the key maintenance process.
 Thereafter, BIND uses the managed keys database (``managed-keys.bind.jnl``) as the source of key information.

 .. warning::